thiagocapuano/waves-documentation/en/ride/comments-in-code.md

 let velocity = 50 # Set initial velocity
 ```

-If the comment requires more than one line, use the comment symbol on each line.
+If the comment requires more than one line, use comment symbol on each line.

 ```
 # This comment